April 20 & monthly through June

 The compelling film series concludes June 15 with Sharon Shattuck’s documentary, From This Day Forward.
 The moving portrayal chronicles the experiences of an American family coping with a highly personal transformation—when the director’s own father comes out as transgender and transitions to female.

 Looking for more events?
-Check out our 10 Pittsburgh events not to miss in November, 10 great family adventures in Pittsburgh this November and Top Pittsburgh Concerts in November feature stories.
+Check out our 11 Pittsburgh events not to miss in February, Top 10 family events in Pittsburgh this February and our 17 can’t-miss Pittsburgh concerts in 2017 feature stories.